 ByteDance rival Kuaishou aims to raise up to $5 bln in HK IPO -sources

-HONG KONG, Sept 17 (Reuters) - Chinese online short video start-up Kuaishou aims to raise up to $5 billion in a Hong Kong initial public offering (IPO) as early as January, people with direct knowledge of the matter told Reuters, for the city's latest multibillion-dollar tech float.
+HONG KONG, Sept 17 (Reuters) - Chinese online short video start-up Kuaishou aims to raise up to $5 billion in a Hong Kong initial public offering (IPO) as early as January, people with direct knowledge of the matter said, gearing up for the city's latest multibillion-dollar tech float.

-The nine-year-old company, backed by social media and gaming giant Tencent Holdings Ltd 0700.HK, is targeting a valuation of over $50 billion, said the people, requesting anonymity due to confidentiality constraints.
+The nine-year-old company, backed by social media and gaming leader Tencent Holdings Ltd 0700.HK, is targeting a valuation of over $50 billion, the people told Reuters, requesting anonymity due to confidentiality constraints.

-The plans come as rival ByteDance - operator of Douyin and overseas counterpart TikTok - has become a target of U.S. government concerns over data security.
+Kuaishou operates its eponymous app in China and overseas equivalents Kwai and Zynn.
+Its plans come as rival ByteDance - operator of Douyin at home and TikTok abroad - has become a target of U.S. government concern over data security.

 Kuaishou has hired Bank of America, China Renaissance and Morgan Stanley to work on the IPO and is looking to file for the float as soon as the end of October, the people said.